dravasp/ccavenuepaymentgatewaymagentoseamless/README.md

 You can simply `distinguish` a warm welcoming entity of `payment processor` at `CCAvenue` from a `legacy paper-pusher, with no means of survival`, across the world of `increasingly limited thresholds, chargebacks and no ends to make ambitions meet`.

+## Market Challenges
+- Overview of challenges faced by market enablers.

 Your transactions are simply - `Safe and Secure - when processed via CCAvenue` - `stay back the rest, YOU!` `Boost confidence` in `rapidly provisioned systems` and unapologetically `highest approval rates` whether you are proposing a new-to-market `FX retail order slicing`
 - `encrypted at rest`.

 Market challenges today are `unidentified entity with no earmark that quite sadly, degrade the overall merchant reputation`.
 `Employ a chain of trust, as the folks at Infibeam Avenues - Avenues India do with theirs`

+## Merchant Registration
+- Register with CCAvenue Merchant Desk to gain benefits from value-added service providers.
+- Complete merchant onboarding requisites by entering and saving `Merchant ID`, `Access Code`, and `Encryption Key` in Magento Admin.
 _________________________________________________________________________________________
 - Sign up at `https://www.ccavenue.com` to accept, track, and manage payments-on-the-go with strong business insights leveraged across `CCAvenue Merchant Desk` and `Value Added Service Providers`.
 Offer your valued customers - `discounts across any supply chain and gain that competitive edge over your pre-decessors`.
 _________________________________________________________________________________________

+## Compliance and Certification
+- Stay compliant with international standards and achieve certification of trust.

 What's more you ask ?
 `Stay end-to-end PCI-DSS Compliant 4.0.1 with CCAvenue` as your `payment-processing solution provider`, catering to nearly `18 million merchants across all sectoral and vertical indices.`

+## Expert Support
+- Access to expert partner support for seamless integration.

 Explore path-breaking `technology in the Fintech space`, `CCAvenue` is `committed to redefine user experience, improve transaction success rates` and `increase the earning potential of merchants exponentially`.
 `Proven unparalleled product differentiation that is meticulously designed to expand the customer reach` of its web merchants,